ibm-cloud-docs/direct-link/diversity-models.md

 Equal-cost multipath (ECMP) is a feature of BGP.
 Some customers asked IBM about using ECMP as a way to achieve redundancy.
 However, ECMP alone is not sufficient.

 **This section explains why IBM Cloud does NOT recommend the use of ECMP.
 ECMP balancing with IBM Cloud only extends to the cross-connect routers (XCRs).
 Past the XCRs, the ECMP-based traffic presents itself as the same IP address to the IBM Cloud network, and the IBM Cloud network routing defaults to the shortest path found.
-This means that only one of the Direct Links in the ECMP configuration is usable at a given time.**
+This means that only one of the Direct Links in the ECMP configuration is usable at a given time.
+All requests for ECMP require Network exception approval by IBM Cloud Offering Management.**

 **Q: Is ECMP the way to go for redundant connections?
 What alternatives exist?**